hzqst/HLND2T_DiligentGraphics/README.md

 * OpenGL ( launch parameter: `-gl` )

+* WebGPU ( launch parameter: `-webgpu` )

 ## Following issues are accepted :

-1. Graphics artfacts / glitch (* Your graphics card & graphics driver & the RHI you were running with, in detail)
+1. Graphics artfacts / glitch (* Your graphics card & graphics driver & the graphics backend you were running on, in detail)

 2. Fatal Error (with msgbox prompt) (* Please describe how to trigger the Fatal Error, in detail)

 3. Slience Crash (* Please describe how to trigger the crash, in detail)

-## Following issues are unaccepted and will be closed :
+## Following issues are unaccepted :

 1. Performance issue

-2. New feature request
+2. Feature request

 ## Screenshots